 - DNA testing from the comfort of your own home!

-Since 2001, GTL Australia has been dedicated to answering the genetic questions of thousands of people, and is proud to offer testing services through the world’s most highly accredited DNA testing laboratory.
+Since 2001, GTL has been dedicated to answering the genetic questions of thousands of people, and is proud to offer testing services through the world’s most highly accredited DNA testing laboratory.

-The National Association of Testing Authorities (NATA) ensures that the laboratories used by GTL Australia have the highest accreditation, and that each individual test is thoroughly checked by an external auditor, ensuring consistent and accurate results, delivered in a timely fashion.
+The National Association of Testing Authorities (NATA) ensures that the laboratories used by GTL have the highest accreditation, and that each individual test is thoroughly checked by an external auditor, ensuring consistent and accurate results, delivered in a timely fashion.

 Our most requested genetic tests are the Prenatal Peace and the NATA Accredited DNA Paternity tests.